 The Giant Pandas are definitely the highlight of the zoo, but the Tiergarten Zoo is the world’s oldest zoo which makes a visit here worthwhile.

 The entrance of the zoo is quaint and slightly quiet giving away the confused feeling.
 The paths are slightly unclear about where to start with no clear sign of pathways.
 If you have enough time, start from anywhere just like I did, there’s no right way!

-I took the left path and wandering through the rhino house, the birdhouse, swans, aquarium and more.
+I took the left path and wandered through the rhino house, the birdhouse, the swans, the aquarium and more.

 I literally never saw leopards from this close with just a glass between us.
 It was a feeling I could never express in words.
 Two of them kissing was another best thing to see in the Tiergarten Zoo.

 Hell yeah!
 I have not been in Zoo since my childhood days and never even considered it a place to visit while travelling to another country.
 But visiting the Tiergarten Zoo opened a Pandora box for me.

 Check out some of the best moments from Schönbrunn Palace & Tiergarten Zoo in this small video –

 Would you visit Schonbrunn Palace?
 And include the Tiergarten Zoo as well?
 Share your thoughts with me.

 Also, make sure to follow along on my Instagram account for the latest updates and adventures.